 Studying abroad in high school is an exciting journey for both you and your child, but the decision to allow your child to participate and deciding on the best program for your child can be a challenging one.
 We have compiled the information below to help answer some of the questions you may have about the YES Abroad experience.
 You can learn more about the experiences of participants during and after their YES Abroad year through their stories and testimonials.
-For further information, please feel free to e-mail the YES Abroad team or call us at (800) 237-4636 x2151.
+For further information, please feel free to e-mail the YES Abroad team at [email protected] or call us at (800) 237-4636 x2151.

 The safety of our participants is the number one priority of YES Abroad staff and partners.
 YES Abroad is structured to ensure the well-being of participants to the greatest extent possible.
 Participants take part in orientations and information sessions to be prepared to make good decisions about their health and safety while abroad.
-YES Abroad participants are supported in the host country by established and reputable organizations that have competitively been awarded grants by the U.S. Department of State to implement the program.
+YES Abroad participants are supported in the host country by established and reputable organizations that have been awarded competitive grants by the U.S. Department of State to implement the program.
 While organizational structures vary, field staff and/or trained volunteers in the host country and here in the United States support participants as well as their host families, and natural parents/guardians.
 In addition to your child's host family, your child will have regular contact with a trained coordinator in the host community who will provide support, assistance, and guidance, and who will be in regular contact with a staff member here in the United States.
 All YES Abroad students are provided a local mobile phone for emergency use after arrival in-country.

-One of the ways you can help YES Abroad plan for your child’s successful participation in the program is by providing all relevant information regarding your child’s personal health and family history on the requested application forms.
+One of the ways you can help YES Abroad plan for your child’s successful participation in the program is by providing all of the relevant information regarding your child’s personal health and family history on the requested application forms.
 Living and studying abroad can be a stressful and challenging experience for people of any age.
 These stresses can be compounded by any existing physical or mental health issues or concerns at home that arise prior to the start of the program.
 Medical forms are reviewed by medical professionals, but will not be evaluated as part of the selection process; however, they are considered in making country and host family assignments.
 Medical review does not begin until a student is selected as a Finalist or Alternate and may take an extended period of time.
 Therefore, it is important that families respond to inquiries related to the medical review in a timely fashion.
 Results of the medical review will determine if a candidate meets medical requirements necessary for program placement and participation in YES Abroad.
 Relevant information includes, but is not limited to, a diagnosis of or treatment for an illness, a physical disability, a learning disability, a behavioral or emotional disorder, a dietary restriction, or drastic changes in weight.
 Recent traumatic experiences or significant changes in the student’s natural family, including serious illness, death, divorce, incarceration, or custodial changes, can also influence a student’s experience.
 In order to help YES Abroad staff make appropriate decisions about your child’s experience, please inform us of relevant situations as quickly as possible throughout the application process and program.
 As described in the Terms and Conditions in the YES Abroad application, withholding relevant health information may be cause for disqualification or termination of the scholarship at a later date.

-The YES Abroad scholarship covers costs related to round-trip airfare; room and board for the Pre-Departure Orientation (for Finalists); round-trip airfare between the participant’s home region and community abroad (for Finalists); in-country support, cultural activities; school tuition (where applicable); room and board with a host family and secondary medical benefits; visa fees and a modest stipend.
+The YES Abroad scholarship covers costs related to round-trip airfare and room and board for the Pre-Departure Orientation (for Finalists); round-trip airfare between the participant’s home region and community abroad (for Finalists); in-country support, cultural activities; school tuition (where applicable); room and board with a host family and secondary medical benefits; visa fees and a modest stipend.

 Some costs that you can expect to incur from your child’s participation in the program include costs associated with obtaining a U.S. passport, required medical examinations and immunizations, and extra pocket money while on program.